mggg/mggg.github.io/_posts/2024-12-04-sd-seminar.md

 ## To sign up

-Email <sd-seminar@mggg.org> to be added to the Slack workspace for the seminar.
+Email <sd-seminar@mggg.org> to be added to the email list for the seminar.